 Check this: Cost of hiring a debt collection agency

-The amount of collection fees can be added to the borrower’s private student

-    loans is set by the promissory note which is signed during the initial

-    processing of the student loan.
+The amount of collection fees can be added to the borrower’s private student loans is set by the promissory note which is signed during the initial processing of the student loan.
 Sometimes the state law sets a lower limit.

-    The borrower is still responsible for any unpaid interest and principal,

-    which keeps getting bigger as the time passes by.
+The borrower is still responsible for any unpaid interest and principal, which keeps getting bigger as the time passes by.

-    It is extremely important to involve a Collection Agency ASAP because as the

-    interest adds up, the amount becomes too big.
-In such a scenario, the

-    borrower often gives up completely on repaying the loan, ready to face

-    whatever consequences that may follow.
+It is extremely important to involve a Collection Agency ASAP because as the interest adds up, the amount becomes too big to repay.
+In such a scenario, the borrower often gives up completely on repaying the loan, ready to face whatever consequences that may follow.